ramitlili/Agroland-theme/quanto/readme.txt

 Or

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Search Quanto in search bar right side of the screen.
+2. Search Agroland in search bar right side of the screen.
-3. After found Quanto install and then activate and enjoy.
+3. After found Agroland install and then activate and enjoy.

+== Agricultural Customization ==

+* Crop listings: Use the crop listing template to show produce with images, descriptions, and availability.
+* Equipment showcases: Use the equipment widget to present machinery or tools with photographs and specifications.
+* Sustainability messaging: Use the theme options to add sections that describe environmental practices and certifications.

 == Copyright ==
-Quanto WordPress theme, Copyright 2025 redth
-Quanto is distributed under the terms of the GNU GPLv2 or later
+Agroland WordPress theme, Copyright 2025 redth Agroland is distributed under the terms of the GNU GPLv2 or later

 == Resources ==